ccmucdenver/ccm-docs/docs/updates.md

  [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

-To protect the hardware, should Alderaan CPUs get too hot, the CPUs will slow down intermittently.
-If datacenter temperature is too high, jobs will be first suspended to protect the hardware and reduce heat output.
-If temperature increases further, all alderaan nodes will be shut down automatically.
+Our goal is to get the maximum performance the hardware and the cooling allow.
+When Alderaan CPUs get too hot, they are slowed down to avoid heat damage.
+If temperature increases further, all alderaan nodes shut down automatically.

 ### 2024/09/11